eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 A smart contract is a program that runs on the blockchain.
 It allows you to add functionality to an account ranging from simple ones like a todo application to a fully-fledged RPG game which runs entirely on the blockchain.

 This guide will show you how to develope a basic EOS smart contract with **DUNE** and with the C++ programming language.
-Also the basic smart contract concepts will be explained along the way.

 ## Create Contract and Test Accounts